Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

     brk(host="127.0.0.1", port=9005)
 ```

-Make sure you've got your Komodo set to listen on that port;  Edit menu (Komodo on mac) > Preferences > Debugging > Connection.
+Make sure you've got your Komodo set to listen on that *port*: Edit menu (Komodo on mac) > Preferences > Debugging > Connection.
-Also make sure that Komodo is listening; Debug > Listen for Debugging Connections.
+Also make sure that Komodo is listening: Debug > Listen for Debugging Connections.

 At this point you should see a problem, "Hey, WTF Carey?
 I'm already running
 Komodo while editing these files.
 Do I restart Komodo and have it debug itself